ilijaljubicic/mikan/readme.md

 # Installation and running the server

-For testing and requiring only [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) installed, a compiled ready to run mikan server is in the "dist" directory.
-Unzip the file, make your way to the "bin" directory and at a terminal/command prompt type:

-    mikan

-This will run the server on your PC.
-Note it takes a bit of time to startup.
-I will put a fresh copy in "dist" from time to time.

-For a more up-to-date version, download or clone this repository, then unpack the source code to a directory of your choice.
+Download or clone this repository, then unpack the source code to a directory of your choice.

 Using [SBT](http://www.scala-sbt.org/) the **Mikan server** can be setup for running by typing in a terminal: